Coffeelot/cw-crafting/readme.md

         metadata = { color = 'orange'} -- metadata of item (optional)
 	}
 ```

+> NOTE: Highly recommend setting maxCraft to 1 for legal weapons as the system that creates serials might not support multi-creation of the items

 Now you got a new table!
 To fill it with items all you need to do is add `"tables = {'kitchen'}"`  to your recipes.
 You can see examples of these in the Recipes object.
 If you check the Recipes at the top they have comments explaining the different fields